Jean Perkins Foundation - Funder Overview

 -

-Preselected Organizations Only: The foundation identifies and selects all grantees.
-Unless your organization has an existing relationship with board members or has been approached by the foundation, funding is not accessible.
+Preselected Organisations Only: The foundation identifies and selects all grantees.
+Unless your organisation has an existing relationship with board members or has been approached by the foundation, funding is not accessible.

 -

 Focus on Veterans and Medical Research: These two areas dominated Jean Perkins Stuart's charitable interests and continue to drive 60-70% of the foundation's grantmaking.
-Organizations outside these areas rarely receive support.
+Organisations outside these areas rarely receive support.

 -

-Geographic Preference: While Texas receives significant support (UT Austin veterans program), California organizations receive the majority of funding, particularly those in Los Angeles and Southern California.
+Geographic Preference: While Texas receives significant support (UT Austin veterans programme), California organisations receive the majority of funding, particularly those in Los Angeles and Southern California.

 -

-Institutional Scale Matters: The foundation funds major established institutions (UCLA, Children's Hospital LA, American Cancer Society, major universities) rather than small community organizations.
+Institutional Scale Matters: The foundation funds major established institutions (UCLA, Children's Hospital LA, American Cancer Society, major universities) rather than small community organisations.

 -

-Long-Term Relationships: When the foundation commits to an organization (UT Austin since 2011, LAFD since 2007), they maintain multi-year funding relationships.
+Long-Term Relationships: When the foundation commits to an organisation (UT Austin since 2011, LAFD since 2007), they maintain multi-year funding relationships.
 One-time grants are less common than sustained support.

 -